Hero Background

 Frequently Asked Questions

-Cabinet fabrication and delivery often take the longest, especially for custom cabinetry.
+Cabinet fabrication and delivery often take the longest—especially for custom cabinetry—so ordering early is one of the best ways to protect your timeline.

-No. The most disruptive period is typically during demolition and cabinet installation.
+No. The most disruptive window is usually demolition through rough-ins and cabinet installation.
+Many homeowners use a temporary kitchen during that period.

 Yes.
-Moving plumbing, gas, or walls increases both time and cost.
+Moving plumbing, gas, ventilation, or electrical and changing walls increases both timeline and cost.

 Scroll to top